Leavy-Zhang/scMPCDS/README.md

 #Readme
-This project was used for analyzing scMPCDS sequecing data
+This project was used for analyzing scMPCDS sequecing data and data visualization related to the paper shown as below.

 ## Citation